mazzi/mazzi.github.com/_posts/2019-08-07-PoC-RoR-React-and-csv.md

 ### Writing the View in React.js

 1. An empty file should be created in `./app/views/home/index.html.erb`.
-This file should as a placeholder.
+This file should act as a placeholder.
 The real content will be on `./app/javascript/components/App.jsx` served by webpack.
-Remember to install the gem and configure the path on `webpacker.yml`.
-The tile `App.jsx` will have the following content:
+Remember to install the gem and configure the path on `webpacker.yml` (sorry, maybe a long topic for the same post) The tile `App.jsx` will have the following content:

         import React from 'react'
         import InputDistrictCode from './InputDistrictCode'